splunk/splunk-add-on-for-modinput-test/README.md

 response = requests.request("DELETE", delete_file_url, auth=(USERNAME, PASSWORD), data=payload, verify=False)
 ```

 > **Note:** `<entry>` in the URL is Splunk's interpretation way to differentiate the Splunk's default API with custom rest API.
-It is static and remain same for all the file actions scenarios.
+It is static and "should remain the same" for all the file actions scenarios.